-Efficient & Effective Rhode Island Family Law Attorney
+Efficient & Effective Rhode Island Family Law Lawyer

 Proudly Serving Providence, and Throughout Both Rhode Island and Massachusetts

-Our family and Rhode Island divorce lawyer is very experienced in handling cases of all shapes and sizes.
+Our Rhode Island divorce lawyer an family law attorney is very experienced in handling cases of all shapes and sizes.
 No case is too big or too “small.”
 Whether a family law matter is relatively straightforward and amicable between parties – or whether a matter is “complex” and hotly contested, we have the knowledge and experience necessary to handle the case – effectively and efficiently.

 We treat each and every client and case with respect, dignity, and compassion.
-Every one our clients receives our 100% commitment, dedication, and attention to detail.
-We know that your case may be the most important thing in your life; and our Rhode Island divorce attorneys never take that for granted.
+Every one of our clients receives our 100% commitment, dedication, and attention to detail.
+We know that your case may be the most important thing in your life; and our Rhode Island divorce attorney never takes that for granted.